marcinsik/product_management_system/README.md

 # products_warehouses_management_system
-A simple api for tracking products and their location. django / rest api
+A simple api for tracking products and their location. django REST API

 1. activate env